 The raw autopsies are not nearly as upsetting as the visual reenactments of the ancient, and medieval, torture methods that served as inspiration for the film’s murders.
 Dismemberment and death by burning may seem like a tantalising watch, but when inserted simply for their shock value, they only serve to put you off your snacks.

-Generally speaking, the plot transforms into a parody of itself often enough to leave you itching to start scrolling through Netflix again – before the film has even finished.
+Generally speaking, the plot of the film transforms into a parody of itself often enough to leave you itching to start scrolling through Netflix again, long before the film’s end.